-PSD Interface to a Multiplexed Bus.
-Figure 19 shows an example of a system using a MCU with a 16-bit multiplexed bus and a PSD4235G2V.
+PSD Interface to a Multiplexed Bus

+Figure 19 shows an example of a system using an MCU with a multiplexed bus and a PSD4256G6V.
 The ADIO port on the PSD is connected directly to the MCU address/data bus.
 Address Strobe (ALE/AS, PD0) latches the address signals internally.
-Latched addresses can be brought out to Port E, F or G. The PSD drives the ADIO data bus only when one of its internal resources is accessed and

-Read Strobe ( $\overline{RD}$ , CNTL1) is active.
+Latched addresses can be brought out to Port E, F or G. The PSD drives the ADIO data bus only when one of its internal resources is accessed and READ Strobe (\overline{RD} , CNTL1) is active.
 Should the system address bus exceed sixteen bits, Ports A, B, C, or F may be used as additional address inputs.